Date Published – 20 June 2012 – Classic Rock Radio (UK)

 Spotlight: Deep Purple – New Orleans 1997 (12 Dec 1997)

-I got a hold of Deep Purple’s ’96 release of ‘Purpendicular’ back when it first came out.
+I got a hold of Deep Purple’s 1996 release of ‘Purpendicular’, back when it first came out.
 I fell into it.
-For like a week solid if not two, I gave the CD repeated listens.
+For a week solid, if not two, I gave the Deep Purple CD repeated listens.
 Never got old!

 Like I mentioned a couple/a few days ago, I’m more of a lover of complete albums/CDs than I am just certain songs.
 It’s a habit I picked up in my youth.
-I’d buy an album, and as long as I dug it, would by giving it repeated plays, while in the process, memorizing the whole thing.
+I’d buy an album, and as long as I dug it, by giving it repeated plays, I’d memorize the whole thing.
 Example; The Beatles – Sgt Pepper’s Lonely Hearts Club Band (1967).
 I lost count as to how many times I played this record.
 The whole thing.
 Both sides of the album.
 Of course, I’d have songs from that studio album that were certain favorites, but in the process, I also got to know the other songs that critics might have said weren’t “as good” as the others.
 The term in the radio industry on this side of the pond would be; deep cuts.
 Good songs, just not hits.
-I enjoyed it when they played them on the radio so as to give the other songs they regularly played to death, a small-time out.
+I enjoyed it when they played them on the radio so as to give the other songs they regularly played to death, a small time out.

 Now since talking about preferences, I might as well throw this in.
 I always preferred music that I could wiggle my ass to a bit.
 Something with a bit of get up and go.
 I enjoy many forms or variations of music.
 Not all, but I am somewhat open-minded as to what I listen to daily.
 My mainstays are usually hard rock and progressive rock.
 Other types of music are cool.
 I also enjoy instrumental music, from time to time.
 Some scores for movies are worth being looked into, particularly the works of John Williams.
 I know he’s not a rock n’ roll guy, but still, I’ll have to do a column on him here for y’all, one day.
 Remind me.